qlova/seed/Readme.md

 * When in doubt, seed.CSS().Set can be used to set css styles with strings,
 * seed.Script has a Javascript method for raw Javascript.
 * seed.Embed & seed.Seed.Require are useful for embedding Javascript and CSS files.
 Checkout the editor & swiper seeds.

-## Themes

-A work in progress material theme can be found [here](https://github.com/qlova/theme/tree/master/material).
-Check the examples folder to learn how to use it.

 **Please remember**, this framework is in development, it does not have a stable API and features are currently implemented as needed.